Video content is taking over the marketing of small businesses.

 Don’t let the fear of making a mistake take away from your performance.
 It doesn’t need to be perfect, but it needs to feel genuine.

-The little details in the way you present is what makes the difference.
+The little details in the way you present are what makes the difference.
 Remember to smile and have good posture.
 When speaking, use language that’s easy to understand and speak with confidence.
 Take your time, because rushing through your points may confuse your viewers.

 Some professionals go the extra mile by going through media training to work on their screen presence.
 Media training prepares you for a variety of public speaking scenarios.
 This could help boost your confidence and transform you into a superstar video presenter.